activist-security/guide/security-guide_en.md

 	- You can use a long strong password just for starting the computer and a shorter one for your screen lock.
 - Disadvantages:
 	- You need to start the computer, put in the disk encryption password and then wait for it to come up.
-	- You need to remember two passwords, and the disk encryption password is harder to change.
+	- You need to remember two passwords.
 - How to: during Linux installation, at *Installation type* select "Encrypt the new (Linux Mint/Ubuntu) installation for security".

 ### Use an Encrypted Container